andrewcourtice/harlem/docs/src/extensions/official/action.md

 ![npm](https://img.shields.io/npm/v/@harlem/extension-action)

 This is the official action extension for Harlem.
-This extension adds asynchronous action capabilities to your store.
+This extension adds advanced action capabilities to your store.
 Some of the features of this extension are:

 - Cancellable (incl. nested actions)
 - Direct mutations within the action body - no need to specify a separate mutation